Indian Horse (film): Plot

 Saul shows remarkable hockey skills on the school team.
 When he becomes a teen, the school allows Saul to leave and move into a foster home with an Indigenous family in a mining town, where he can further pursue hockey.
-Saul joins an all-Indigenous team called the Moose, who travel to games between Indian reserves, and receives the jersey number 13, "for luck".
-Winning a key game, Saul is treated as a star player in Hockey Night in Canada style, but the team faces racial discrimination and beatings afterwards in a pub.
+Saul joins an all-Indigenous team called the Moose, who travel to games between Indian reserves.
+He receives the jersey number 13, "for luck".
+After winning a key game, Saul is treated as a star player in Hockey Night in Canada style, but the team faces racial discrimination and beatings by whites afterwards in a pub.

-Saul attracts the attention of the Toronto Monarchs, a feeder team for the Toronto Maple Leafs, but does not want to leave his friends in the Moose.
+Saul attracts the attention of the Toronto Monarchs, a feeder team for the Toronto Maple Leafs, but he does not want to leave his friends in the Moose.
 His team insists he take the offer, and he reluctantly joins the Monarchs.
-There, he keeps his number 13, which no one else wants due to triskaidekaphobia.
+There, he keeps his number 13, which no one else wants due to superstition about the number being unlucky.
 Initially excelling, he is put off by a racist caricature of him in the newspaper.
 On the ice, Saul becomes the target of racist slurs from opponents and teammates alike, while the audience throws toy Indian figures onto the ice.
-Pushed into violence by many fouls, he is confined to the penalty box.
+He reacts to being fouled several times with violence against other players, and is confined to the penalty box.
 He is stunned when Father Leboutilier appears one night, professing pride in where hockey has taken Saul, and admitting the abuses in the school were wrong.
 Father Leboutilier tells Saul that the church is sending him to work in Africa.
 Leboutilier's appearance causes Saul to have flashbacks to the abuses committed at the school, and he leaves the team.

-Taking odd low-level jobs, he drifts from place to place between 1979 and 1989.
+Taking odd low-level jobs, Saul drifts from place to place between 1979 and 1989.
 He sees Lonnie in an alley, drinking liquor.
 Saul also drinks a lot and develops alcoholism.
 Facing serious health issues after severe damage to his liver, Saul is accepted by the Indigenous rehabilitation centre Rising Dawn.
 The group therapy leader, seeing how sad and withdrawn Saul is, encourages him to confront the root of his suffering.
-Saul travels back to the now closed school, where it is revealed that he had been sexually molested by Father Leboutilier.
-He makes a pilgrimage by canoe back to his ancestral lands.
+Saul returns to the now closed school, where it is revealed that he had been sexually molested by Father Leboutilier.
+He felt betrayed because the priest had also opened hockey to him.

+Saul makes a pilgrimage by canoe back to his ancestral lands.
 After he returns to his foster family, he is happily welcomed by them and his former Moose teammates.